prophesee-ai/prophesee_ros_stereo_driver/README.md

   ```

 ## Contact
-The code is open to contributions, so do not hesitate to ask questions, propose pull requests or create bug reports.
-In case of any issue, please add it here on github.
+The code is open to contributions, thus do not hesitate to propose pull requests or create/fix bug reports.
+In case of any issue, please add it here on GitHub.
 For any other information contact us [here](https://www.prophesee.ai/contact-us/)